 Getting to the trailhead can be tough as there are a confusing number of logging roads with signs suggesting you call in your location on radios.
 (We didn’t and survived.)
 If you’re thinking about hiking it, be sure to read the description in my post.
 The nearest towns are Nelson and Castlegar.

-The Sunshine Coast Trail stretches for 180 kilometres from Sarah Point overlooking Desolation Sound to Saltery Bay where the ferries come in from Earl’s Cove.
-The whole trail can be hiked in one long backpacking trip, staying in free huts (in non-COVID years) or you can break it into manageable sections or even day trips.
+The Sunshine Coast Trail stretches for 180 km from Sarah Point overlooking Desolation Sound to Saltery Bay where the ferries come in from Earl’s Cove.
+The whole trail can be hiked in one long backpacking trip, staying in free huts or you can break it into manageable sections or even day trips.

-The Juan de Fuca Trail is generally done as a four-day hiking trip.
+The Juan de Fuca Trailis generally done as a four-day hiking trip.
 But unlike the West Coast Trail there are access points along the way so you can do some sections of it as a day hike.
-There is an easy 2 km hike to Mystic Beach from the southern trailhead that is particularly suitable for families.
+There is an easy 2 km hike to Mystic Beach from the southern trailhead that is well suited to families.

 Rim Trail, Cathedral Provincial Park